gdbarron/VenafiTppPS/docs/functions/Find-TppCertificate.md

 ```

 ### -NetworkValidationEnabled
-Include only certificates with network validation enabled or disabled
+Only include certificates with network validation enabled or disabled

 ```yaml
 Type: Boolean